Sayzar/CSProjects/CS141 Concepts of Programming Languages/Readme.txt

 Homework assignments from CS141: Concepts of 141

 Callstack: simulate a callstack using C
+Alloc: Memory allocation using malloc in c; Bug in deallocate
 VehicleTest: mimic inheritance from Java and transcrive to C
 Mergesort: implementing mergesort with multiple threads in C++ using Pthread
 LispProblems: Implementation of various Lisp methods using common lisp